-This group of surgical procedures (operations) has grown in popularity due to, in part, the rapid increase in invasive surgery to deal with the epidemic of obesity.
+This need for this group of surgical procedures (operations) has grown due to, in part, the rapid increase in invasive surgery to deal with the epidemic of obesity.

 There are specific definitions of obesity but Dr Goldman does not perform any procedures that constitute bariatric surgery such as laparoscopic banding (lap band) or sleeve gastrectomy.